 The measuring and reporting of GHG emissions data inevitably involves a degree of estimation.
-In exceptional circumstances restatements of prior year reported emissions and offset data may be required.
+In certain circumstances restatements of prior year reported emissions and offset data may be required.
 Restatements are considered where there is a change in the data and/or in the data collection or preparation that will have material impact, 5% threshold, on the total emissions at Group level.

 When new data is available or when Upfield evolves our methodology for more transparency and accuracy, Upfield estimates emissions for previous years based on production volumes for these past years.
-In 2022, Upfield expanded the scope of its footprint to include emissions associated with the manufacture of the packaging and well-to-tank emission associated with logistics and has estimated these emissions for previous periods to provide like-for-like comparisons.